brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 4. Carry the shell lift consistently through Schwarzschild $\to$ Kerr.
 5. **Derive** $L_H = \Omega L_H^{\rm ref}$ rather than impose it.
 6. Determine whether the two open connection components have any role at all, from the action rather than by assignment.
-7. Derive the meridian foliation from canonical data.
+7. Derive the meridian structure from canonical data.
 8. Recover $S^4\to\mathbb{RP}^3$ and the barren twin.
 9. Re-derive the $v^2$ family in the recovered static sector.
 10. Compute what stress-energy an observer infers by applying Einstein's equation on $B_{\rm rep}$ instead of $B_{\rm grav}$ — **the dark-sector target**, and the calculation that would make the architecture phenomenological.